Imran Khan says Bhuttos and Sharifs destroyed Pakistan - ExBulletin

 Expressing concern over the Afghan crisis, the prime minister said they faced extreme hunger and the United States should support them, the report said.

 “I did not understand what objectives the United States wanted to achieve in Afghanistan.
-They occupied the country for 20 years in the name of a so-called war (against terrorism).”
+They occupied the country for 20 years in the name of the so-called war (against terrorism).

 Sources